|Site Map | Bulletin Home | Temple University|

 9. An appreciation of free expression and awareness of legal constraints guiding responsible journalism.

-Students need to meet the department’s eight required courses as well as 18 credits of journalism electives, forming an area of emphasis.
+Students need to meet the department’s nine required courses as well as 18 credits of journalism electives, forming an area of emphasis.
 A capstone experience, Journalism 4196, combines urban community journalism with multimedia storytelling.
 This capstone produces the online news site, PhiladelphiaNeighborhoods.com.

 Although students must ultimately be responsible for their own academic programs, freshmen and first-semester transfer students will first meet with a School of Media and Communication (SMC) academic advisor.
 During the sophomore and junior years, a student must meet at least once each year with a faculty advisor who is knowledgeable about the area of study the student is following.